Daniel Gafford NBA Preview vs. the 76ers

-Daniel Gafford and his Washington Wizards teammates will take the court versus the Philadelphia 76ers on Wednesday at 7:00 PM ET.
+Daniel Gafford plus his Washington Wizards teammates face off versus the Philadelphia 76ers at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.